njmulsqb/njmulsqb.github.io/_drafts/100Days.md

 ### Conclusion

 When I was starting this challenge, I was full of doubts and was not expecting anything special but I was determined to do it every day, do it a little every day and that's it.
 I stucked to the rules of this challenge by doing it daily and it paid dividends.
 Was it tough?
 It definitely was!
 It took so much effort to stay dedicated and disciplined but this strengthened my will power.
-Was it worth it?
+I thoroughly enjoyed this challenge Was it worth it?
 Hell Ya!

+### GitHub Repo on My Tweets

+I maintained a github repo during this challenge that contains references to all of the tweets I made during this challenge, so that if you want to see my journey you can go back to any day's progress with ease.
+Here's the repo: <a href="https://www.github.com/njmulsqb/100DaysOfHackingTweets">#100DaysOfHacking Github Repo</a>

 <!-- Potential headlines:
 9 Lessons I learned from #100DaysOfHacking Challenge